 Forgive Your Childless Friends, For They Know Not What They Do

-It’s inevitable that you’ll be talking to a single coworker, making small-talk, and they’ll mention how tired they are, because they couldn’t stop binge-watching the latest Netflix hit.
-While your inner voice may say “Oh really, YOU’RE TIRED?
-My child woke up three times last night, and spit up on my pajamas at 3am!” — don’t say those words out loud.
+You’ll inevitably be talking to a single coworker, making small-talk, and they’ll mention how tired they are because they couldn’t stop binge-watching the latest Netflix hit.
+While your inner voice may say, “Oh really, YOU’RE TIRED?
+My child woke up three times last night and spit up on my pajamas at 3 a.m.!” — don’t say those words out loud.
 You were once naive and young and well-rested, and you probably said something well-intentioned but foolish to a parent.

 When I was home on maternity leave, I would count down the hours until my husband got home from work, but as soon as I was back at work, it felt as though I had never been home at all.

-There may come a time when my sweet boy isn’t a sweet little boy anymore, and not very keen on spending time with his mommy.
+There may come a time when my sweet boy isn’t a sweet little boy anymore and is not very keen on spending time with his mommy.
 So I’ll try to enjoy the days where he lights up when I come home from work while I have them.
-And I’ll keep trying to learn from my experiences to be the best parent that I can be.